Evan Evans (racing driver): Hill Climb

-In 2000 Evan earned the opportunity from Chevrolet to race a Duramax Diesel up Pikes Peak International Hill Climb.
+In 2000, Evans earned the opportunity from Chevrolet to race a Duramax Diesel up Pikes Peak International Hill Climb.
 He was the only truck in his class (High Performance Show Room Stock) racing against Porsches and Toyota cars.
-Evan placed fourth in his class and set a record for fastest diesel vehicle ever up the Pikes Peak.
+Evans placed fourth in his class and set a record for fastest diesel vehicle ever up the Pikes Peak.
 Evan was named "Rookie of the Year" and also was awarded the Ralph Bruning "NEVER GIVE UP" Award.

 GM Mobility Program

 Evans also joined Chevrolet as a spokesperson for the GM Mobility Program for Persons with Disabilities, and became a member of the Chevy Thunder off-road motor sports team.
 "Winning the (Class 13) title, joining Chevrolet, and becoming associated with the GM Mobility Program were like a dream come true for me," said Evans.